Shubham-Jain-09/Crop-Disease-Detection/README.md

     3    Problem Statement
     4    Project Description
     5    Assumptions
-    8    Technologies to be used
+    6    Technologies and Tools to be Used
-    11   Tools
-    12   Advantages of this Project
+    7    Advantages of this Project
-    13   Future Scope and further enhancement of the Project
+    8    Future Scope and further enhancement of the Project
-    15   Conclusion
+    9    Conclusion
-    16   References

  ## Project Title
 In Agriculture, leaf diseases have grown to be a dilemma as it can cause a significant diminution in both the quality and quantity of agricultural yields.
 Thus, automated recognition of diseases on leaves plays a crucial role in the agriculture sector.
 This Crop Disease detection project is based on the same idea which can be used to detect disease in specific crops on which it is trained.